Chapter 4: “Will We Get Transit Visas?”

 What was the legal penalty for helping Jews on 1940?

 How did Portuguese officials use Circular 14 to help or harm refugees?

 What price did Sousa Mendes pay for listening to his conscience?

-Do know of others in positions of power who helped saved Jews during WWII?
+Do you know of others in positions of power who helped save Jews during WWII?

 What's happening now?